 This season, “The Bletchley Circle” explores false imprisonment, blacklisting and human trafficking while the era of the Cold War is taking hold.
 By the second episode, the women successfully find evidence to exonerate fellow codebreaker Alice Merren, (played by Hattie Morahan) who has been framed and charged with murder.

 By the third episode, Alice is having trouble finding even clerical work because of her notoriety as an accused murderer—her acquittal is not relevant in the eyes of possible employers.
 Millie (played by Rachael Stirling) is blacklisted as a translator and starts attending soirées at hotels to arrange “contraband” orders for wealthy women who crave their luxuries but don’t want to be seen haggling in back alleys.
-Her business partner Jasper (Rob Jarvis) is involved with a dangerous group of Maltese criminals, which eventually lands Millie in hot water, as shown in the preview below:
+Her business partner Jasper (Rob Jarvis) is involved with a dangerous group of Maltese criminals, which eventually lands Millie in hot water.

 Millie escapes her captors by agreeing to work for their leader Marta (played by Brana Bajic), yet she is haunted by the trafficked women she left behind.
 Determined to stop Marta, the “Circle” women mount a sting operation.
 Lucy (played by Sophie Rundle) does some intelligence work behind the scenes at Scotland Yard, where she now works.
 She learns that a high ranking police officer is no doubt helping Marta and her gang evade prosecution.
 Julie Graham’s character Jean dons fur and red lipstick to impersonate a mob boss, and using Millie’s “blood money,” they make a deal with Marta for a bulk order of contraband cigarettes and perfume.